ben-xD/push/push/README.md

       perform logic such as HTTP requests, IO operations (updating local storage), communicate with other plugins etc.
 - This project uses [semantic versioning](https://semver.org/).
-- This package is federated.
-You (or an organisation) can implement push services for new platforms (Fuchsia, Linux) which may not already provide a mechanism for pushing data to devices from servers.

 ## Comparisons